webdados/Multibanco-ifthenpay-Gateway-for-WooCommerce/readme.txt

 Sure.
 Go to [GlotPress](https://translate.wordpress.org/projects/wp-plugins/multibanco-ifthen-software-gateway-for-woocommerce) and help us out.

 == Changelog ==

+= 8.4.0 - ?? =
+* Better compatibility with newer versions of WooCommerce Deposits by webtomizer (Thanks Instituto Macrobiótico de Portugal)
+* Throw Exception instead of adding notice when finalizing the order, to be compatible with both traditional and blocks checkout
+* Tested with WordPress 6.3-RC3-56344 and WooCommerce 8.0.0-rc.1

 = 8.3.0 - 2023-07-08 =
 * Fix a small bug when showing the order value on our metabox on the order edit screen on multicurrency websites